Elastic Search: Build a semantic search experience

 Now that you've created your pipeline, select Crawl in the upper right corner then Crawl all domains on this index.

-Check out these two short videos below for a short walk through of how to leverage Dev Tools and Search Application functionality.
+Check out this short video below for a short walk through on how to use the Search Application functionality.
 You can also learn how by exploring this guided tour.

 Next steps